 Professor Øystein Linnebo

-In 2010-2013 Linnebo has a European Research Council Starting Grant entitled “Plurals, Predicates, and Paradox: Towards a Type-Free Account”.
+- From 2010 to 2013 Linnebo holds a European Research Council Starting Grant entitled “Plurals, Predicates, and Paradox: Towards a Type-Free Account”.

 - “Pluralities and Sets,” Journal of Philosophy 107:3 (2010), 144-164